 Fort Point National Historic Site

-- Special Programs: There is a cannon loading demonstration, where visitors get a "hands-on" opportunity to learn about the firing of Civil War artillery.
-There is also a tour of the fort led by one of the staff on a daily basis.
+Special Programs: There is a tour of the fort led by one of the staff on a daily basis.

-- Exhibits: There are various exhibits within the fort itself, where the Fort Point Bookstore is also located.
-On the first floor there is an exhibit about the construction and Civil War soldier responsibilities.
-On the second floor there are two photo exhibits.
-One depiciting the roles of women in the military.
-The other is about the lives of African-American soldiers and their struggle for acceptance.
+Exhibits: There are various exhibits within the fort itself, where the Fort Point Bookstore is also located.
+On the first floor there is an exhibit about the fort's history and construction, and Civil War soldier responsibilities.
+On the second floor are exhibits about hospital stewards, the Fort Point lighthouse, and African-American "Buffalo" soldiers and their struggle for acceptance.
 On the third floor there is an exhibit about the construction of the Golden Gate Bridge.
 Visit our website for more information.

 Lands End Lookout